andreisims/Maven/README.md

 ![mvn ssh](https://github.com/user-attachments/assets/88b02492-9d6c-4cd7-b650-6dc361295b6a)

-<li>Now run the command: sudo apt update.Its primary purpose is to update the package lists for repositories and ensure your system has the latest information about the available software and updates.</li>
+<li>Now run the command: sudo apt update.
+Its primary purpose is to update the package lists for repositories and ensure your system has the latest information about the available software and updates.</li>

 ![sudo update](https://github.com/user-attachments/assets/8f259014-3f8a-4ae9-9a43-dde78c5bac96)